JonasPalms/Firebase9-tutorial-project/README.md

 Tutorial for basic Firestore Firebase 9 functionality with a webpack config setup.

+Core functionality:
 - Creation of books in database
 - Signup and login/logout of users

+Keywords:
 - Modular import of functions
 - Forebase Confiq and db and auth init
 - Subscription to all changes